loveencounterflow/intershop/documentation/no-more-fdws-ftw.md

 highly complex, yet ultimately also highly specific framework-ish interface-y whatchamaycallit.
 Nothing keeps you from drawing from a wide range of existing Python solutions to connect to other databases, web pages, local services, whatever, and then just `yield` that data into the DB.

-No more FDWs.
+No more FDWs FTW.